Sport. Health. Nutrition. Gym. For style

 • Excessive consumption of alcohol, stimulants, smoking.
 A stroke at the age of 30 in every 10th case occurs due to the abuse of alcohol, drugs and tobacco products.

-Why young women have strokes
+Why strokes occur in young women

 There are a number of factors, exclusively female, that are the main reasons for the gender gap in relation to this condition.
 These include: